João Miguel Correia Teixeira

 Out of the lab, we are mountain lovers who are always looking for an excuse to be away from home :-) We attempt always a pure style in mountaineering and diving, keeping to minimums our impact in Nature, even if this means loosing some sights or opportunities.
 We were lucky to learn from the best in our surroundings, hopefully we will honour those teachings.
 And no adventure is concluded without a beer and a story telling ;-)

 Research (and side) projects (some are not listed here, yet, under construction):

-Python Thoughts Snippets is a personal webpage to comment, discuss and share thoughts on Python programming.
+Python Thoughts Snippets is where I comment, discuss, and share thoughts on Python programming.
 You are invited to read and share your thoughts also, I always enjoy a good Pythonic discussion.

-In the past years I developed Farseer-NMR to automate the analysis of Nuclear Magnetic Resonance (NMR) peaklist data.
-Farseer-NMR became essential for us to analyse, with high throughput, all the protein NMR we generated.
+In the past years, I developed Farseer-NMR to automate the analysis of Nuclear Magnetic Resonance (NMR) peaklist data.
+Farseer-NMR became essential for us to analyze, with high throughput, all the protein NMR we generated.
 During my transition to Toronto, the development of Farseer-NMR was unfortunately halted, I want now (2019 onwards) to relaunch the development of version 2.

-For a long time I’ve been a Mendeley advisor.
-In this section you can find some articles I’ve wrote about keeping your library organized.
+For a long time, I’ve been a Mendeley advisor.
+In this section, you can find some articles I’ve written about keeping your library organized.

 Last update: May 2020